juxor/afaq/markdown/secH3.md

 was precisely these states in which Marx had previously stated a peaceful revolution could occur:

-> _ "We know that the institutions, customs and traditions in the different countries must be taken into account; and we do not deny the existence of countries like America, England, and if I knew your institutions better I might add Holland, where the workers may achieve their aims by peaceful means.
+> _"We know that the institutions, customs and traditions in the different countries must be taken into account; and we do not deny the existence of countries like America, England, and if I knew your institutions better I might add Holland, where the workers may achieve their aims by peaceful means.
-That being the true, we must admit that in most countries on the continent it is force which must be the lever of our revolution; it is force which will have to be resorted to for a time in order to establish the rule of the workers."_ [**Op.
+That being true, we must admit that in most countries on the continent it is force which must be the lever of our revolution; it is force which will have to be resorted to for a time in order to establish the rule of the workers."_
+[**Op.
 Cit.**, vol. 23, p.
 255]

 Interestingly, in 1886, Engels expanded on Marx's speculation as regards Holland and confirmed it.
 Holland, he argued, as well as _"a residue of local